Know by Heart

-Know by Heart is the American Analog Set's fourth studio album.
+Know by Heart is the fourth studio album by the American Analog Set.
 It was released on September 4, 2001, and was their first album on Tiger Style Records.
 The song "The Postman" contains vocals by guest Ben Gibbard of Death Cab for Cutie and the Postal Service.
 Gibbard later covered the song "Choir Vandals" on Home, Vol. 5, a split EP with the American Analog Set's own Andrew Kenny.
+Death Cab for Cutie also covered "Aaron and Maria" on Save Stereogum: An '00s Covers Comp in 2020.
 "Gone To Earth" first appeared on AmAnSet's 1996 album The Fun of Watching Fireworks.
 "Aaron & Maria" was included in an issue of CMJ New Music Monthly in 2002.

 In 2009, "Gone To Earth' was used in the film The Time Traveler's Wife.